luis198327/Personal-Trainer/README.md

  Running a lighthouse report against my website produces excellent results against its Performance, Accessibility, Best Practices and SEO.

  <!--Add screenshot of Lighthouse report-->

+The responsiveness of the site works fine on all screens sizes tested using Chrome Dev Tools (from a desktop/large laptop size of 1440px wide through to a mobile device of 320px wide).
+With the use of media queries within the CSS, there are a number of pinch points when elements are repositioned for tablets and mobile devices for each page.

 #### Validation
 I used the W3C Markup Validation Service to check the Markup and W3C CSS Validation Service to check the CSS validity of the site.
 I used these during and at the end of the project to regularly identify issues.
 All html pages and the css styling page have passed with no errors/issues highlighted.